MARIApA6/fulls/README.md

 # fulls
-working onmy codding skills and more bmm
+working onmy codding skills and more bmmn